Kaantk/Movie-App/README.md

 ## Warning

-You need to get your own api key (in video we showed how!) and replace it in key.js file :
+You need to get your own API key and enter the code below.

 `key = "Your Api Key";`